jochen777/jWebForm/doc/features.md

 * easy handling of mulitple forms on the same page
 * form can be defined in runtime
 * form can be build by a POJO.
 Annotations exist to tweak it.
 BeanValidation works
+* allow more than one form per page

 ## Available extensions